Assistant Professor, School of Planning, Design, and Construction

 John holds a PhD in Higher, Adult, and Lifelong education with a specialization in international development from Michigan State University.
 He has worked internationally for several NGOs over the last thirty years in community development, leadership training, and higher education capacity building.
 At CGC, he has managed and supported capacity building projects for USAID, USDA, and the John A. Kufuor Foundation, in Bangladesh, Ethiopia, Ghana, Guatemala, Indonesia, Malawi, and Rwanda.
 He has presented his research on educational system development and capacity building at academic conferences around the world and continues to do research on human and institutional capacity development.

-Please contact Abby if you have an international story to share or are interested in partnering with MSU on an international funding opportunity.
+Please contact Abby if you are applying for a funding opportunity or looking to partner with MSU on an international funding opportunity.